blueDev2/GMLua/README.md

 ### function getLuaVariable(scope,name)

+# GMLua specific functions

+### function getgmlfunction(functionName)
+Takes a string which is the name of a GML built in function and returns a GMFunction of said GML built in function

+### function callwithcontext(context,func,[args...])
+Certain built in functions, such as the ones used in collisions, must have context of an instance to work properly.
+Take context, a function, using the remaining expressions as arguments, return the func's return.

 # Data Types and Conversions

 NOTICE (Functions): Lua has 2 data types for functions: Function and GMFunction.
 The former is for functions defined in Lua, the latter is for functiond defined in GML.
 Both may be used interchangeably in the Lua code.